 She still hopes.

 She knows things are bad, but she keeps wishing for the good part to return.
-Itโs not logic, itโs survival.
+It’s not logic, it’s survival.

 Prayer becomes her coping mechanism.